Some stability results of positive mass theorem for uniformly asymptotically flat $3$-manifolds: Preliminaries

 \begin{prop} If $(M_i, g_i, p_i)$ is a sequence of Riemannian manifolds with Ricci curvature bounded uniformly from below, and $(M_i, g_i, p_i)$ converge to $(X, d, p)$ in the pointed Gromov-Hausdorff topology, then $(X,d)$ is non-branching.
 In other words, if there are two geodesics $\gamma _1$ and $\gamma _2$ in $X$, and for some $t>0$, $\gamma _1(s)=\gamma _2(s)$ for $ s \in [0,t]$, then $\gamma _1=\gamma _2$. \end{prop}

-In dimension three, we know Ricci limit space is a manifold.
-The following proposition is Corollary 1.5 in \cite{SimonTopping21}.
+In dimension three, the following theorem \cite[Corollary 1.5]{SimonTopping21} implies that any Ricci limit space is a manifold.

-\begin{prop} If $(M_i^3, g_i, p_i)$ is a sequence of Riemannian $3$-manifolds with Ricci curvature bounded uniformly from below and noncollapsing in the sense that $\Vol B(p_i, 1) \geq v_0>0$, and $(M_i, g_i, p_i)$ converge to $(X,d,p)$ in the pointed Gromov-Hausdorff topology, then there exists a topological $3$-manifold $M$ such that $M=X$ and the topology generated by $d$ is the same as $M$.
-Moreover, the charts of $M$ can be taken to be bi-H\"older with respect to $d$. \end{prop}
+\begin{thm} If $(M_i^3, g_i, p_i)$ is a sequence of Riemannian $3$-manifolds with Ricci curvature bounded uniformly from below and satisfy the noncollapsing conditions that $\Vol_{g_i} B(p_i, 1) \geq v_0$ for a uniform $v_0 >0$, and $(M_i, g_i, p_i)$ converge to $(X,d,p)$ in the pointed Gromov-Hausdorff topology, then there exists a topological $3$-manifold $M$ such that $M=X$ and the topology generated by $d$ is the same as $M$.
+Moreover, the charts of $M$ can be taken to be bi-H\"older with respect to $d$. \end{thm}